redyyu/raven-craft/README.md

 Combine Drink packs. pack up 6 or 12 Bottle or Pop Can into one.

-## Trolley Cart

-Combine Trolley Cart.
-A equipment container for both hands.
-It will slow the movement speed.

 ## Fishing Net

 Make better Fishing Net, could cacth more than `BaitFish`, base on character fishing skill and lucky.